Jiahui-Meredith-Li/DFT-Calculation/README.md

 - **Material**: Monolayer PtSe₂

 These scripts are designed to assist in first-principles (DFT-based) simulations of transport properties using FET configurations.

+# Monolayer PtSe₂ SBFET Simulation

+This repository contains simulation scripts for a monolayer PtSe₂ SBFET with the following specifications:

+- **Gate length**: 10 nm
+- **Transport direction**: Zigzag
+- **Material**: Monolayer PtSe₂
+- **Matel electrode**: Monolayer Sc₂N(OH)₂

+These scripts are designed to assist in first-principles (DFT-based) simulations of transport properties using FET configurations.